Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 For hypervolemia characterized by an increase in cardiac output and an increase in blood pressure.

-• The increase in cardiac output is the result of compensatory hyperfunction of the heart due to an increase in blood volume.
-However, with decompensation of the heart and the development of heart failure, cardiac output, as a rule, decreases.
+• The increase in cardiac output is the result of compensatory hyperfunction of the heart due to increased blood volume.
+However, with cardiac decompensation and the development of cardiac failure, cardiac output usually decreases.

-• The increase in blood pressure is mainly due to an increase in cardiac output, as well as BCC and the tone of resistive vessels.
+• The increase in blood pressure is caused mainly by an increase in cardiac output, as well as volumetric blood volume and the tone of resistive vessels.

-• Polycythemia vera is also characterized by a significant increase in blood viscosity, aggregation and agglutination of blood corpuscles, disseminated thrombus formation, and microcirculation disorders.
+• Polycythemia vera is also characterized by a significant increase in blood viscosity, aggregation and agglutination of blood cells, disseminated thrombus formation, and microcirculatory disorders.

 Treatment is symptomatic